Sea Freight Costs Explained

 Here’s our guide to working out the amount of UK Duty & VAT you’ll have to pay on your import.

-Shippo; freight forwarder china to uk, trends
+Shippo; sea freight from china to uk, trends

 Additional FAQ’s asked and answered by Shippo